microsoft/FluidFramework/packages/framework/react/README.md

 ## syncedObject Hooks

-The ['synced Objects folder'](./src/syncedObjects) contains a collection of setSyncedXConfig helper function and useSyncedX hook pairings.
+The [synced Objects folder](./src/syncedObjects) contains a collection of setSyncedXConfig helper function and useSyncedX hook pairings.
 These functions allow you to easily start using the DDS' that were prepared in the `syncedDataObject`.
 Since these are all wrappers around the `React.useState` hook, with added syncing functionality, simply calling these functions using regular React hook rules will automatically convert the function into a React functional view.

 Each of these helper & hook pairings take a Fluid DDS and binds them to the `syncedDataObject` under the unique `syncedStateId`.
 This ensures that any changes that happen on these DDS' see synced updates show up live on all connected React views.